New Hartford Music Program

 · A balanced, comprehensive and sequential program of music instruction.

-· An opportunity to explore and develop their musical abilities to the fullest extent possible.
+· An opportunity to explore and develop their musical abilities to the fullest extent.

-· Opportunities to sing, play at least one instrument, compose, improvise and listen to music.
+· Opportunities to sing, explore instruments, compose, improvise and listen to music.

-· The opportunity to explore music from diverse periods, styles, forms and cultures.
+· Exposure to music from diverse periods, styles, forms and cultures in addition to exploring some of today's popular music.

-· Critical thinking skills necessary to evaluate personal growth and growth in relationship to that of peers.
+· Critical thinking skills necessary to evaluate personal growth.

 · Opportunities for choral and instrumental performance.